samgold2020/Personal-Portfolio/README.md

  //create a function for nextSlide onClick const nextSlide = () => {
-   //Create a ternary for setting state, if it reaches the end set it back to zero, otherwise add one to the current slide.length setCurrent(current === length - 1 ?
+   //Create a ternary for setting state, if it reaches the end set it back to zero, otherwise add one to the current length setCurrent(current === length - 1 ?
 0 : current + 1);
  };